Using Claude Code and Codex Together: The Multi-Tool Strategy

 Practical Starting Point

-If you’re new to the multi-tool approach:
+For those new to the multi-tool approach:

 1. Start with what you have.
 Use Codex for mechanical tasks, Claude Code for reasoning.
 Get comfortable with the boundary.